 How to get cheaper premiums with Etiqa?

-As I mentioned, you can get pretty cheap premiums with Etiqa, especially if you make use of their ongoing promotions.
+As I mentioned, you can get pretty cheap premiums with Etiqa motor insurance, especially if you make use of their ongoing promotions.
 Here’s how:

 |Type of discount||Description||Amount|